Corporations Frequently Asked Questions - Articles of Conversion

 The articles of organization for a limited liability company, which will be a part of the Plan of Conversion, may contain only the specific information allowed by sec.
 183. 0202 of the Wisconsin Statutes, and could not accommodate the additional provisions you wish to include.
 Those limitations and conditions may be set forth in the LLC's operating agreement.

-When converting a corporation to a limited liability company, is the certificate of conversion signed by a member of the limited liability company?
+When converting a corporation to a limited liability company, is the Articles of Conversion signed by a member of the limited liability company?

 No. The certificate would be signed by an officer of the corporation, because it is subject to the law governing it as a corporation before the effective date of its conversion to a limited liability company.

 We are converting an Illinois corporation, licensed in Wisconsin, to a Kansas limited liability company.
-Is filing a certificate of conversion the appropriate method of recognizing that change in Wisconsin?
+Is filing a Articles of Conversion the appropriate method of recognizing that change in Wisconsin?

-No. In order to file a certificate of conversion in Wisconsin, the entity must be a Wisconsin entity before the conversion or after the conversion.
+No. In order to file a Articles of Conversion in Wisconsin, the entity must be a Wisconsin entity before the conversion or after the conversion.
 If the Kansas limited liability company resulting from the conversion will be transacting business in Wisconsin, it would apply to register in Wisconsin as a foreign limited liability company.

-Does filing a certificate of conversion converting my Wisconsin corporation to a Delaware limited liability company require it to apply for registration as a foreign LLC?
+Does filing a Articles of Conversion converting my Wisconsin corporation to a Delaware limited liability company require it to apply for registration as a foreign LLC?

 Yes, if the Delaware limited liability company will be transacting business in Wisconsin.